fqantonio/GoingInductive/README.md

 Felder, Richard M. ; Silverman, Linda K.; (1988), Engr.
 Education, 78(7), 674--681;

 Gardner, Howard (2011) Frames Of Mind: The Theory Of Multiple Intelligences, ISBN-13: 978-0465024339;

+Garrison, D.R.; Anderson, Terry (2003); E-Learning in the 21st Century, A framework for research and practice, RoutledgePalmer, ISBN: 978-0-415-26346-7.

 Jensen, Eric (2005), Teaching with the Brain in Mind, ASCD, ISBN-10: 146600302; ISBN-13:978-1416600305;